Last Updated on October 7, 2019

-- Candidates who receive an ITA submit a full application within a strict delay of 90-days.
+- Candidates who receive an ITA must submit a full application within a strict delay of 60 days.

-The target processing time from receiving an Express Entry invitation (ITA) is six months for 80% of candidates.
+The target processing time from receiving an Express Entry invitation (ITA) is six months for 80 percent of candidates.

 What If I Do Not Qualify for Express Entry?